-To configure temperatures from the Installer Setup Menu, press the 5 (Temp) key.
+From the Installer Setup Menu, press the 5 (Temp) key to configure temperature options, enable and configure thermostats, and to assign Node IDs for each Z-Wave Thermostat.

 TEMPERATURE DISPLAY

 This allows you to choose between Fahrenheit and Celsius temperature format.